You Can Offer Hope

-These volunteers commit about 2 hours a week to help students reach their goal of passing the GED exam.
+These volunteers commit about two hours a week to help students reach their goal of passing the GED exam.
 The students work at their own pace using established curriculum.

-Classes include Microsoft Word, Excel and basic keyboarding skills and help students prepare their professional resumés.
-Computer teacher assistants are vitally necessary for assisting the students one–on–one during computer classes.
+Classes include Microsoft Word, Excel, and basic keyboarding skills.
+Assistants are vital for helping the students one–on–one during computer classes.

-Sponsors provide lunch or dinner for students on class days or on special events.
-We have 10 different class meetings (and meals) across our four locations each week.
+Sponsors provide lunch or dinner for students on class days or for special events.

 Volunteers process donations and help women find the perfect employment appropriate attire and accessories.